kylieclinton/blog386/_posts/2023-09-01-first-post.md

 <img src="{{site.url}}/{{site.baseurl}}/assets/images/lukas-blazek-mcSDtbWXUZU-unsplash.jpg" alt="Data Viz" style="width:800px;"/>

 This tutorial will focus on three of those tools and compare setup, syntax, and results so you can decide which tools you would like to use.
-The three I will be focusing on are Python packages Matplotlib and Seaborn and R library ggplot2.
+The three I will be focusing on are Python packages `matplotlib` and `seaborn` and R library `ggplot2`.
 For this tutorial, I will be using the [World Instant Noodles Consumption 2022]({{site.url}}/{{site.baseurl}}/assets/noodles.csv) dataset.
 ## ~Python~
 Python has several packages developed to make data visualization easier.
-Two of the most popular are Matplotlib and Seaborn.
-Matplotlib is the base-level package for data visualization in Python.
+Two of the most popular are `matplotlib` and `seaborn`. `matplotlib` is the base-level package for data visualization in Python.
 It is highly customizable, can have a steep learning curve, and primarily makes static plots but can also do interactive plots.

-Seaborn is built on top of Matplotlib and makes more aesthetically pleasing plots.
+`seaborn` is built on top of `matplotlib` and makes more aesthetically pleasing plots.
 It specializes in statistical plotting and works seamlessly with Pandas dataframes.
 It also simplifies the process of making visualizations and quickly generates informative statistical plots.

 Using the dataset above, we can use these packages to create appealing data visualizations.